 Read the following paragraphs aloud to the group prior to the start of the debriefing.
-Provide a copy to each participant as appropriate.

-- 1. Debriefing is a group process.
-In a group setting such as a debriefing, peer support team members do not have a statutory privilege of confidentiality.
-Therefore, information discussed during the debriefing is not confidential. - 2.
-Participants in a debriefing have a primary ethical obligation to respect the information disclosed by others during the course of the debriefing.
-It is ethically inappropriate to discuss or "gossip" about the information presented by others during the debriefing. - 3.
-Mandatory reporting.
-Police officers, firefighters, psychologists, hospital personnel, as well as many other professionals are required to report actual or suspected child abuse or neglect (C.R.S.
-19-3-304), and abuse or exploitation of at-risk elders (C.R.S.
-18-6.5-108).
-(In the event that you are not a mandatory reporter, you must consider that (1) there may be mandatory reporters in the group, and (2) your clinical supervisor is a mandatory reporter.
-When the debriefing is brought under supervision such information will be reported.) - 4.
-Clinical Supervision.
-Peer Support Team members have an obligation to discuss debriefing information with our Peer Support Team clinical supervisor (specify your clinical supervisor or clinical advisor). - 5.
-(Read the following if there are peace (police) officers in the group) In accordance with C.R.S.
-18-6-803.6, Duties of peace officers and prosecuting agencies preservation of evidence, peace officers who determine that there is probable cause to believe that a crime or offense involving domestic violence has been committed are required to make an arrest without undue delay.
-Therefore, be advised that peace officers must take action under such circumstances if disclosed in debriefing. - 6.
-Legal matters: You control the information that you present.
-However, if you have any legal questions or concerns, the Peer Support Team recommends that you not discuss it here.
-Instead, you should consult with your legal representative.
+- 1. Participants in a peer support debriefing have a primary ethical obligation to respect one another and the information disclosed during the course of the debriefing. - 2.
+Recipients of group peer support cannot be compelled to testify without their consent except as exempted by C.R.S.
+13-90-107(m) and mandated by law. - 3.
+Information communicated in peer support team interactions is not subject to disclosure in administrative inquiries or investigations [if in agency policy]. - 4.
+Peer support team members do not disclose and cannot be compelled to testify about any information presented during the debriefing without the consent of the person to whom the information relates except as exempted by C.R.S.
+13-90-105(m) and mandated by law.
+These circumstances are: - Mandatory reporting.
+Medical personnel and other professionals are required to report actual or suspected child abuse or neglect, and abuse and exploitation of at-risk persons.
+[In the event that you are not a mandatory reporter, you must consider that (1) there may be mandatory reporters in the group, and (2) your clinical supervisor is a mandatory reporter.
+When the debriefing is brought under supervision such information must be reported.] - Emergency situations involving intoxication and/or mental illness. - Information indicative of criminal conduct. - 5.
+Peer Support Team members have an obligation to bring our interactions under supervision with our Peer Support Team clinical supervisor. [name your clinical supervisor, define "supervision" and the reasons for it if necessary] - 6.
+[Specify any mandatory reporting requirements imposed on supervisors by administrative regulations most often incidents of harassment and work-related employee injury.
+Identify any PST member supervisors in the group.] - 7.
+[Read the following if there are peace officers in the group] Peace officers that determine there is probable cause to believe that a crime or offense involving domestic violence has been committed are required to make an arrest without undue delay.
+Therefore, peace officers must take action if such information is disclosed during the debriefing. - 8.
+If you have any legal questions or concerns the Peer Support Team recommends that you not discuss it here.
+Instead, you should consult with a legal professional.

-Guidelines for Facilitating a Critical Incident Debriefing
+Guidelines for Facilitating an EMS Critical Incident Debriefing